Our story

 And the research agrees.

-Brian also believes that conversations about risk reduction should go both ways - communities know best the risks that are impacting them.
+Brian also believes that conversations about risk reduction should go both ways - communities know best the risks that are impacting them and have much to teach researchers and practitioners working in the risk sector.

 After extensive experience in water resource management and flooding, Brian has concluded that participation must be embraced throughout the risk management process and by risk management agencies.
 It is not enough to engage communities after decisions about risk management have already been made.